‘Flirting’ juror dismissed from Whitmer kidnapping trial

 But Kareem Johnson, a lawyer representing co-defendant Pete Musico, objected to the judge’s decision, saying that “there was no verbal communication between the two, and the descriptions of the communication are speculative.”

-The three men are charged in state court with providing material support for terroirs acts, which carries a maximum prison sentence of 20 years, and other charges.
+The three men are charged in state court with providing material support for terrorist acts, which carries a maximum prison sentence of 20 years, and other charges.

 They have pleaded not guilty.